tamtran4869/E-commerce-analysis/README.md

 This is the schema of mavenfuzzyfactory database.
  ![image](https://user-images.githubusercontent.com/114192113/211662502-b3a93ec0-a920-4e5b-b777-10a234cef385.png)

-Generally, there are 6 main analysis directions related to the e-commerce business:
+Generally, there are six main analysis directions related to the e-commerce business:

 - Traffic source analysis to evaluate different marketing channel performance.
 - Website performance analysis to assess the website structure.
-- Time series analysis to discover the correlation between time vs traffic.
+- Time series analysis to discover the correlation between time and traffic.
-- Product analysis to know more about the situation of the new launched product.
+- Product analysis to know more about the situation of the newly launched product.
-- User analysis to get users insight and behavior on the website.
+- User analysis to get users' insight and behaviour on the website.
-- Business growth analysis to get picture about the business "health".
+- Business growth analysis to get the picture of the business's "health".

-This project covers 21 questions and 1 final dashboard which included 6 main directions to make a story about the growth of Maven Fuzzy Factory.
-(You can find more tasks in the Udemy course)
+This project covers 21 questions and one final dashboard, which includes these main directions to make a story about the growth of Maven Fuzzy Factory.
+(You can find more tasks in the Udemy course).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>